JuliaLang/julia/doc/src/manual/code-loading.md

 **The paths map** of a project environment is extracted from the manifest file.
 The path of a package `uuid` named `X` is determined by these rules (in order):

 1. If the project file in the directory matches `uuid` and name `X`, then either:
-  - It has a toplevel `path` entry, then (`uuid`, `X`) will be mapped to that path, interpreted relative to the directory containing the project file.
+  - It has a toplevel `path` entry, then `uuid` will be mapped to that path, interpreted relative to the directory containing the project file.
-  - Otherwise, (`uuid, `X`) is mapped to  `src/X.jl` relative to the directory containing the project file.
+  - Otherwise, `uuid` is mapped to  `src/X.jl` relative to the directory containing the project file.
 2. If the above is not the case and the project file has a corresponding manifest file and the manifest contains a stanza matching `uuid` then:
   - If it has a `path` entry, use that path (relative to the directory containing the manifest file).
   - If it has a `git-tree-sha1` entry, compute a deterministic hash function of `uuid` and `git-tree-sha1`—call it `slug`—and look for a directory named `packages/X/$slug` in each directory in the Julia `DEPOT_PATH` global array.
 Use the first such directory that exists.
-  - Otherwise, there is no path mapping for (`uuid`, `X`).

-If any of these result in success, the path to the source code entry point will be either that result, the relative path from that result plus `src/X.jl`, or fail.

-If no source code path is found, the lookup will fail, and the user may be prompted to install the appropriate package version or to take other corrective action (such as declaring the dependency).
+If any of these result in success, the path to the source code entry point will be either that result, the relative path from that result plus `src/X.jl`; otherwise, there is no path mapping for `uuid`.
+When loading `X`, if no source code path is found, the lookup will fail, and the user may be prompted to install the appropriate package version or to take other corrective action (e.g. declaring `X` as a dependency).

 In the example manifest file above, to find the path of the first `Priv` package—the one with UUID `ba13f791-ae1d-465a-978b-69c3ad90f72b`—Julia looks for its stanza in the manifest file, sees that it has a `path` entry, looks at `deps/Priv` relative to the `App` project directory—let's suppose the `App` code lives in `/home/me/projects/App`—sees that `/home/me/projects/App/deps/Priv` exists and therefore loads `Priv` from there.